-Statistics of Chaotic Impedance and Scattering Matrices: The Random Coupling Model Xing Zheng, Thomas M. Antonsen Jr.,\ and Edward Ott\ Department of Physics and Institute for Research in Electronics and Applied Physics, University of Maryland, College Park, MD, 20742 (Dated: November 11, 2003) We propose a model to study the statistical properties of the impedance (Z) and scattering (S) matrices of open electromagnetic cavities with several transmission lines or waveguides connected to the cavity.
+Statistics of Chaotic Impedance and Scattering Matrices: The Random Coupling Model

+Xing Zheng, Thomas M. Antonsen Jr., and Edward Ott

+Department of Physics and Institute for Research in Electronics and Applied Physics, University of Maryland, College Park, MD, 20742 (Dated: January 28, 2004)

+We propose a model to study the statistical properties of the impedance (Z) and scattering (S) matrices of open electromagnetic cavities with several transmission lines or waveguides connected to the cavity.
 The model is based on assumed properties of chaotic eigenfunctions for the closed system.
 Analysis of the model successfully reproduces features of the random matrix model believed to be universal, while at the same time incorporating features which are specific to individual systems.
 Statistical properties of the cavity impedance Z are obtained in terms of the radiation impedance (i.e., the impedance seen at a port with the cavity walls moved to infinity).
 Effects of wall absorption and nonreciprocal media (e.g., magnetized ferrite) are discussed.
 Theoretical predictions are tested by direct comparison with numerical solutions for a specific system.

+Keywords: wave chaos, impedance, scattering matrix

+I. INTRODUCTION

-Keywords: wave chaos, impedance, scattering matrix I. INTRODUCTION The problem of the coupling of electromagnetic radiation in and out of structures is a general one which finds applications in a variety of scientific and engineering contexts.
+The problem of the coupling of electromagnetic radiation in and out of structures is a general one which finds applications in a variety of scientific and engineering contexts.
 Examples include the susceptibility of circuits to electromagnetic interference, the confinement of radiation to enclosures, as well as the coupling of radiation to accelerating structures.

 Because of the wave nature of radiation, the coupling properties of a structure depend in detail on the size and shape of the structure, as well as the frequency of the radiation.
-In considerations of irregularly shaped electromagnetic enclosures for which the wavelength is fairly small compared with the size of the enclosure, it is typical that the electromagnetic field pattern within the enclosure, as well as the response to external inputs, can be very sensitive to small changes in frequency \Also at Department of Electrical and Computer Engineering.
+In considerations of irregularly shaped electromagnetic enclosures for which the wavelength is fairly small compared with the size of the enclosure, it is typical that the electromagnetic field pattern within the enclosure, as well as the response to external inputs, can be very sensitive to small changes in frequency and to small changes in the configuration.
+Thus, knowledge of the response of one configuration of the enclosure may not be useful in predicting that of a nearly identical enclosure.
+This motivates a statistical approach to the electromagnetic problem.